spacez320/eudaimonia.io/_posts/2016-5-16-creating-your-own-vagrant-base-box.md

 ```

 Here, `vagrant_default_1463323796124_26612` is what we want.
 Your specific box
-id will obviously be different.
+ID will obviously be different.
 Time to package.

 ```
 matthew@xerces my-base-box $ vagrant package vagrant-default_1463323796124_26612